Red Bull GmbH: Marketing

 Initially, Red Bull distributed free cases of the drink to college students in an attempt at viral advertising.
 This strategy was wildly successful, resulting in the rapid proliferation of sales.
 Red Bull has since become known for its sleek marketing targeted at young urban professionals through various sports and entertainment-based advertising campaigns.

-The current motto, "Red Bull Gives You Wiiings", directly plays on the stimulating properties of the beverage.
+Since 1992, Red Bull is known for making a series of animated commercials under the slogan "Red Bull gives you wings", featuring squint-eyed large-nosed characters who grow a pair of wings after drinking the product.
+To this day, the campaign has been broadcast in over 170 countries worldwide.
+The commercials were directed by artists Tibor Hernádi and Horst Sambo with the collaboration of Johannes Kastner, the owner of German-based agency Kastner & Partners.

+Red Bull uses music and video games, and has enlisted celebrities, such as American rapper Eminem (sponsoring the Red Bull "EmSee Battle Rap championships").
+It hosts events such as art shows and the "Red Bull Flugtag" (German for "flight day" or "flying day").

+Media outlets

+Red Bull Media House is a media company specialized in sport, lifestyle, music and games.

+The company publishes several magazines: The Red Bulletin (lifestyle), Servus (food, health and gardening); Terra Mater (nature, science and history); Bergwelten (alpinism) and Seitenblicke (celebrities).

+Other Red Bull Media House divisions are Red Bull TV, Red Bull Photography, Benevento Publishing, Red Bull Music Academy, Red Bull Records, ServusTV and Red Bull Music Publishing.

 Promotional cars

-In addition to this, Red Bull has developed the MET (Mobile Energy Team) program.
+Red Bull has developed the MET (Mobile Energy Team) program.
 The teams consist of mostly college students, who drive specially designed Red Bull "Racers".
 The racers are detailed with the Red Bull logo and most carry an oversized can of Red Bull on their chassis (Suzuki Vitara, MiniCooper, SportTrac, etc.).
 The METs complete daily missions that include sporting events, businesses, colleges, shopping centres, etc. The Mobile Energy Team is trained to know the properties of the energy drink thoroughly and present them to consumers.

 Promotional aircraft

-The company uses numerous historic fixed wing and rotary wing aircraft in their promotions including:
+The company operates numerous historic fixed wing and rotary wing aircraft in their promotions under the Red Bull Air Force and The Flying Bulls names: